GA-repos/arrays-pt2/readme.md

 -   Describe the uses of `forEach`, `map`, `filter`, and `reduce`
 -   Describe the uses of `every` and `some`

-## Instructions
-Let's set up a simple development environment:

-1. Create a directory called js-array-methods in your sandbox directory.
-2. Inside of it create an index.html file and a script.js file.
-3. Add boilerplate to index.html, link the script, then add a console.log to the script to make sure everything is wired up properly.

 ## Framing & Review